MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md

 ### <a name="what-will-the-users-see-when-mms-updates-their-meetings"></a>¿Qué verán los usuarios cuando MMS actualice sus reuniones?

 Al igual que la Herramienta de migración de reuniones, MMS envía las actualizaciones de reuniones en nombre de los usuarios.
 Por lo tanto, lo único que verán los usuarios es otra ronda de notificaciones de aceptación de reunión para sus reuniones.
-Esto puede resultar confuso para los usuarios, por lo que recomendamos que notifique a los usuarios por adelantado no sólo cuando se migrarlos desde local a Skype para los negocios en línea, pero también cuando realice cambios de conferencias de audio que desencadenará MMS.
+This might be confusing for users, so we recommend that you notify your users in advance not only when you migrate them from on-premises to Skype for Business Online, but also when you make audio conferencing changes that will trigger MMS.

 ## <a name="managing-mms"></a>Administrar MMS